ucf91/HighScore/README.md

 - tests were more focused on the required logic so I skipped low level unitary tests for the developed components like route handling and dependency injections , etc..
-I made all my tests as an Integration tests covering all possible scenarios as much as possible since I've more control over my InMemory collections but of course in real live project low level unitary tests are essential and of course the testing code needs some refactorings and should be better .
+I made all my tests as an Integration tests covering all possible scenarios as much as possible since I've more control over my InMemory collections but of course in real live project low level unitary tests are essential and of course the testing code needs some refactorings and should be better.

 # Technologies:
 - Java 11+